awsdocs/amazon-appstream2-developer-guide/doc_source/autoscaling.md

 ## Managing Fleet Scaling Using the AWS CLI<a name="autoscaling-cli"></a>

-You can set up and manage fleet scaling using the AWS Command Line Interface\.
+You can set up and manage fleet scaling using the AWS Command Line Interface \(CLI\)\.

-### CLI Examples<a name="autoscaling-cli-example"></a>

 Before running scaling policy commands, you must register your fleet as a scalable target\.
 Use the following [register\-scalable\-target](http://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html) command:

 ```
 aws application-autoscaling register-scalable-target